 To conclude, Caprylic acid is a medium-chain fatty acid with potent antibacterial, antifungal, antiviral and anti-inflammatory activities.
 Several in vitro and in vivo animal studies demonstrated the effectiveness of caprylic acid towards Candida yeast and other pathogens.
 It generally acts by the disruption of biological membranes in the microorganisms and exhibits very few side effects at nutritional doses.
 The synergistic combinations of naturally-derived components with caprylic acid can be the promising substitutes for synthetic compounds against various microbial infections and other diseases.

-Any questions about caprylic acid or yeast infections in general, please feel free to contact us using the form on the contact page of this website.
+Any questions about caprylic acid or yeast infections in general, please feel free to contact us using the form on the contact page of this website or see your doctor.

 Dr. Kaur's Medical References

 Beare-Rogers JL, Dieffenbacher A, Holm JV.
 Lexicon of lipid nutrition

 (IUPAC Technical Report).
 Pure and Applied Chemistry.
 2001;73(4):685-744.

 .
 Papamandjaris AA, MacDougall DE, Jones PJ.
 Medium chain fatty acid metabolism and energy expenditure: obesity treatment implications.
 Life sciences.
 1998;62(14):1203-1215.